yusungsim/ctp431-2017/homework1/README.md

 Practice the beatboxing and record your voice.
 You can modify the recorded samples using audio effects in [Audacity](http://www.audacityteam.org/) or [Adobe Audition](http://www.adobe.com/kr/products/audition.html) (freely available on campus).

 ## Step #2
-Download the start-up code and fill out the empty part.
+Download the starter code and fill out the empty part.
 - Load the recorded audio samples and make sure if they are played correctly.
 - Add gain nodes for each sample in the web audio path.
 Control the gain parameter such that it adjusts the volume in dB scale with the range from -24 to 0 dB.

 ## Step #3
-Extend the start-up code by
+Extend the starter code by
 - Adding more (different types of) beat samples and corresponding pad buttons on the GUI
 - (Optional) Decorating the GUI with text or visual components